Hello ! How are you doing today?

 TIP: Surround yourself with artists and designers you admire.

-Be inspired by your succesful classmates, teachers, friends… Hang out with them, sit at their table, ask them questions, observe them.
+Be inspired by your successful classmates, teachers, friends… Hang out with them, sit at their table, ask them questions, observe them.
 Don’t be shy.
 Organize drawing meet-up with them after school or week-ends… ask for help.

 No one succeed alone.